Year 5

 Homework will be sent every Friday.
 This will alternate between English and maths.
 Alongside those will be weekly spellings and reading to an adult.
 We would really love it if parents/guardians could try to listen to their child read as often as possible.
 We recognise that this isn't always easy, but little and often really does make a huge difference.

 ClassDojo is a super tool to communicate with us and help us to address any problems or queries as they arise.
 We will try to respond to your queries in a timely manner, however there may be times where we are not available - when teaching for example.
-If reporting an absence, appointment, uniform enquiries, requesting forms, then please contact Mrs Holmes or Mrs Moss in the office.
+If reporting an absence, appointment, uniform enquiries, requesting forms, then please contact Mrs Newton or Mrs Moss in the office.